Assistant Professor of Physics & Astronomy (2014-)

 Our cosmological simulations are well suited for important contributions by undergraduate researchers and offer a variety of projects.
 Interested students should contact Claude-André Faucher-Giguère by email.
 Please include a CV, summary of interests and experience, and (if possible) a copy of your transcript.
 Candidates with a strong computational background are especially encouraged to apply.

 Funding for undergraduate research is available through the Office for Undergraduate Research at Northwestern and the Weinberg College of Arts & Science.
 U.S. citizens enrolled in any undergraduate program may also be funded by the Illinois Space Grant College Summer Research Program.
+Students from outside Northwestern may also for CIERA’s REU program.

 |Nora Linzer, high school intern (2016)